Antropocenas: žmonijos poveikis Žemei

 5. Geological traces of humanity

-5.1 Technofossils: plastic, concrete and more
+5.1 Technofossils: plastic, concrete, and more

-• Plastic: Microparticles are found in oceans, beaches, lake sediments, even polar ice caps.Future geologists may discover clearly defined plastic horizons.
+• Plastic: micro-particles are found in oceans, beaches, lake sediments, even polar ice.
+Future geologists may discover clearly defined plastic horizons.

 5.2 Nuclear markers

-5.3 Land use changes
+5.3 Land Use Changes

-6.1 Stratigraphic criteria
+6.1 Stratigraphic Criteria

-• Radioactive nuclides peak due to nuclear testing around 1950-1960.
+• Radioactive nuclide peak from nuclear tests around 1950–1960.

 7. Challenges of the Anthropocene: Sustainability and Adaptation

-7.1 Planetary boundaries
+7.1 Planetary Boundaries

-7.2 Socioeconomic inequality and environmental justice
+7.2 Socioeconomic Inequality and Environmental Justice

-The impacts of the Anthropocene are unevenly distributed.Heavily industrialized regions have historically contributed more to emissions, but climate change vulnerabilities (rising sea levels, droughts) often affect less developed countries the most.
-This leads to climate justice concept: the need to combine urgent emission reductions with equitable development.
-Addressing anthropogenic challenges requires cooperation across social and economic divides – an ethical challenge for global governance.
+The impacts of the Anthropocene are unevenly distributed.
+Highly industrialized regions have historically contributed more to emissions, but climate change vulnerabilities (rising sea levels, droughts) often affect less developed countries the most.
+This gives rise to the concept of climate justice: the need to balance urgent emission reductions with equitable development.
+Addressing anthropogenic challenges requires cooperation across different social and economic strata – an ethical test for global governance.

-7.3 Mitigation measures and future directions
+7.3 Mitigation Measures and Future Directions

 • Energy decarbonization (renewable sources, nuclear energy, carbon capture).